Your Guide to UM Residence Halls

 Pantzer Hall is located on the southwest side of campus and has four floors of rooms.
 It is accessible to all students, with rooms on the first floor and an elevator.
 Pantzer also has storage units available in the basement for residents to store various items during the school year or over the summer.

-Pro-Tip: Two floors in Pantzer Hall are reserved for upper-class students only.
+Pro-Tip: Three floors in Pantzer Hall are reserved for upper-class students only.

 Miller Residence Hall

 Miller Hall is on the south side of campus and offers housing options of doubles, three-person pods, and penthouse singles on the 5th floor.
-Miller’s floors are divided into two wings, one male and one female, and there is also a gender-inclusive community floor.
+Miller’s floors are divided into two wings, one male and one female.
 The three-person pods have three separate rooms and a shared common space.

 Miller also houses the Global Living Learning Community in addition to the Gender Inclusive Community.
 The large lobby area has cozy seating, a piano, and an overall comfortable atmosphere.
 Gatherings often take place in the lobby area, including the downstairs lounge with a TV for screening events.